-Additionally, the County prepares and will post reports for each completed pollution identification and correction project.
-The reports will include details on the number of E. coli bacteria "hot spots" located and confirmed, the number of property sanitary surveys completed, and the number of pollution sources corrected during the project.
-Work underway also includes the development of a web-based map depicting E. coli bacteria "hot spot" investigations and their status.
-We anticipate deployment of this web-based map by June 2023.
+However, the County has been working with a consultant to develop both professional data dashboards and a public facing dashboard that should be available in the first quarter of 2024.
+Additionally, the County prepares and posts reports for each completed pollution identification and correction project.
+The reports include details on the number of E. coli bacteria "hot spots" located and confirmed, the number of property sanitary surveys completed, and the number of pollution sources corrected during the project.
+Work also includes the development of a web-based map depicting E. coli bacteria "hot spot" investigations and their status.